~ THE CURRENT STATE OF HOWRSE~

 "Pay to Play" - An arrangement where a charge must be paid [real-life currency] to play a game or sport.
 By definition, Howrse is not Pay-to-Play.

-"Pay to Win" - Multiple definitions here that I am combining - The option or the ability to pay real-life for an advantage (including over other players) that others cannot obtain for free.
+"Pay to Win" - Multiple definitions here that I am combining - The option or the ability to pay real-life currency for an advantage (including over other players) that others cannot obtain for free.

 "Freemium" - a pricing strategy by which a basic product or service is provided free of charge, but money is charged for additional features, services, or virtual goods that expand the functionality of the free version of the software.

 Pay to win and Freemium are more similar in definition than pay-to-play.
 However, freemium requires real money being spent.
-I'd like to point out that passes are obtainable without spending real-life currency
+I'd like to point out that passes are obtainable without spending real-life currency.

 While any one of the three listed options are the best way for Howrse to make a profit (a necessity), keeping passes as an option rather than a requirement is the best one.